 “I love those who love me, and those who seek me will find me” (Proverbs 8:17 ISV).

-We’ve all had times of crisis that test everything in life, including our trust in God.
-Daniel gives us a great blueprint for prayer during these difficult times.
+Daniel gives us a great blueprint for prayer during difficult times.

 The second step to praying in a way God will answer during a time of crisis is to focus our attention on God and seek him.

-Daniel did this in Daniel 9:3a: “I turned my face to the Lord God, seeking him” (ESV).
+Daniel did this in Daniel 9:3: “I turned my face to the Lord God, seeking him” (ESV).

 This is basic relationship advice that works beyond your relationship with God.
 You’ll improve any relationship in your life if you physically turn yourself toward the other person and focus on them when they talk to you.
 Whenever my wife talks with me, I turn my face toward her.
 I’ve been married for more than 40 years.
-I can tell you this pays great dividends in our relationship.
-She loves it, because she knows she has my undivided attention.
+She loves it because she knows she has my undivided attention.

 Turning your face toward someone shows attention.
 You can do with this God, too.
 Physically, look up toward the sky.
 If you can, go outside and look into the heavens as you pray.

-In Amos 5:4b, God says, “Seek me and live.”
-(NIV).
+In Amos 5:4, God says, “Seek me and live” (NIV).
 You’re not really living unless you’re truly seeking God.

-You’re guaranteed success by God when you seek him.
-He tells us, “I love those who love me, and those who seek me will find me” (Proverbs 8:17 ISV).
+God guarantees he will always be with you.
+He says, “I love those who love me, and those who seek me will find me” (Proverbs 8:17 ISV).

 Talk It Over